 What law covers repatriation at the Smithsonian Institution?

 Repatriation activities at the Smithsonian Institution are governed by the National Museum of the American Indian Act (NMAIA), 20 U.S.C. §80q (Public Law 101–185), as amended by the NMAI Act Amendment of 1996 (Public Law 104–278).
-The NMAIA requires the Smithsonian to repatriate Native American human remains, funerary objects, sacred objects, and objects of cultural patrimony from the collections to federally recognized tribes in the United States that are culturally affiliated with the items upon request.
-Two of the Smithsonian's museums, the National Museum of the American Indian (NMAI) and the National Museum of Natural History (NMNH) conduct repatriation activities for their respective collections in accordance with their own policies and procedures.
+The NMAIA requires the Smithsonian to return, upon request, Native American human remains, funerary objects, sacred objects, and objects of cultural patrimony to culturally affiliated federally recognized Indian tribes.
+Two Smithsonian museums—the National Museum of the American Indian (NMAI) and the National Museum of Natural History (NMNH)—have large collections of Native American materials.
+Each museum conducts repatriation activities for its respective collections according to its own policy and procedures.